-Each lab period is 8:45 am - 12:45 pm on Tuesdays.
-Students must leave the laboratory at 12:45 pm.
-Students are REQUIRED to begin cleaning up no later than 12:35 pm each lab period.
-Students are not allowed to stay past 12:45 pm to do wet chemistry under any circumstances [unless in an extremely rare case Instructor deems it necessary and allows entire class to do so] NOR can a student gain access to the laboratory room, FH-313, outside of the scheduled class day/time in LOCUS.
-An exception is when TA/Instructor allows students to enter FH-313 early at 8:30 am on Tuesdays to sign-in/prepare for the day's tasks.
+Each lab period is 8:45am-12:45pm on Tuesdays.
+Students must leave the laboratory at 12:45pm.
+Students are REQUIRED to begin cleaning no later than 12:35pm each lab period.
+Students are not allowed to stay past 12:45pm to do wet chemistry under any circumstances NOR can a student gain access to the laboratory room, FH-313, outside of the LOCUS scheduled class day & time.
+An exception is when TA/Instructor allows students to enter FH-313 early to sign-in and prepare for the day.